 - 4. Code an excisional biopsy, even when documented as incisional, when - a.
 All disease is removed (margins free), OR - b.
-All gross disease is removed and there is only microscopic residual at the margin - Note 1: Do not code an incisional biopsy as an excisional biopsy when there is macroscopic residual disease. - Note 2: Shave or punch biopsies are most often diagnostic.
-Code as a surgical procedure only when the entire tumor is removed and margins meet the criteria in either 4.a or 4.b above.
+All gross disease is removed and there is only microscopic residual at the margin

+Note: Do not code an incisional biopsy as an excisional biopsy when there is macroscopic residual disease.